Skip to content

 Aroma Attract is a peaceful tea house nestled in a retail complex in Taipa – Photo by Vienna Sou

 Unless you’re on the hunt for furniture or electrical appliances, you probably wouldn’t think to swing by 澳門居然家之尊, near Pac On in Taipa.
-But if you like the idea of enjoying a warm cup of freshly brewed tea while soaking up some of the best views of the peninsula, we recommend you make a beeline to Aroma Attract on the third level of this retail complex.
+But if you like the idea of enjoying a warm cup of freshly brewed tea while soaking up some of the best views of the peninsula, we recommend you make a beeline to Aroma Attract on the second level of this retail complex.

 Sporting a sleek design, this tea house has remained a hidden gem since its opening back in September, which is why it offers a peaceful haven from where you can read a book or work on your laptop (wifi is available).
 On the menu you’ll find a good variety of tea sourced from China along with a short selection of confections.